Etrama/etrama.github.io/content/posts/2018-08-30-guild-hackathon.md

 | Increase | Decrease | Ideal|
 | Increase | Increase | Monitor concentration of stores & population served|

 We then used this ranking to create a map of the US, where the counties are colored based on their need for a grocery store.
 This map can be used by local governments to decide where to provide benefits and subsidies to open new grocery stores.
+One major feature that both we and the judges seemed to like about our approach is that is uses no PII / PHI (Personally Identifiable Information / Person Health Information) data about the people themselves.

 ### Future Work
 - I want to check whether I can somehow add to the analysis performed by Alana and her colleagues in their work.